Cash-strapped Balkans seeks Chinese funds for infrastructure projects

 Since 2010, $1.75 billion of Chinese money has gone into projects in Serbia, including construction of a coal-fired power plant, a bridge over the Danube in Belgrade and a stretch of motorway.

-Neighbouring Bosnia has agreed projects worth a total 1.4 billion euros ($1.7 billion) to be financed by China.
-Montenegro, another former Yugoslav republic, chose a Chinese company to build an 800-million-euro stretch of a motorway linking it with its northern neighbour Serbia.
+Neighboring Bosnia has agreed projects worth a total 1.4 billion euros ($1.7 billion) to be financed by China.
+Montenegro, another former Yugoslav republic, chose a Chinese company to build an 800-million-euro stretch of a motorway linking it with its northern neighbor Serbia.

 Two Chinese companies are among the top bidders to build a coal powerplant in Montenegro.